ajcumine/electron-playlist/docs/technology.md

 ## ESLint
 [ESLint](http://eslint.org/) creates a common style across the project.
 Linting with ESLint ensures higher code readability and productivity as common coding styles and practices emerge across the development environment.

+## .env
+[.env](https://github.com/motdotla/dotenv) allows you to keep your secrets... secret by storing letting you use a hidden `.env` file in the root of your application directory and loading them into the application `process.env` at runtime.
+This stops you from doing silly things like publishing API keys.